Looking to visit some UNESCO World Heritage sites in Europe? In this post, I cover 50+ of the top sites you should visit.

 The ceiling of the cave features the paintings of a herd of now-extinct steppe bison, as well as deer, wild boar, and horses.
 Access is strictly limited to small private tours.

-Dating from the 10th century, Cordoba’s Mosque-Cathedral, locally called the Mezquita, is a magnificent UNESCO site.
+Dating from the 10th century, Cordoba’s Mosque-Cathedral, locally called the Mezquita, is a magnificent UNESCO site in Europe.
 It’s one of the world’s most well-preserved Islamic buildings, a must visit destination in Andalusia.

 In the 16th century, King Ferdinand and Queen Isabella converted the Mezquita into a cathedral.
 It’s a a snapshot of the sophisticated dual culture that once existed in southern Spain.
 Inside, the Mezquita is an eye catching forest of candy cane horseshoe arches.

 Highlights of the Mezquita are the Mihrab (or high altar in a mosque), the Visigoth mosaics and ruins, the Royal Chapel, and the central golden altar.
 Newly restored, the Christian altar makes it easy to forget you’re in a former mosque.

 You can take a virtual 360 tour of the Mezquita here.
 You can read in detail about the building on the official website, which also has beautiful photos.
 Or take this virtual tour via YouTube.

 Here’s my one day in Cordoba itinerary, with information on this beautiful UNESCO site in Europe.
 Click here to book a skip the line ticket.

 The Best UNESCO Sites in Europe: England

 The Tower of London is my favorite attractions in London.
 The UNESCO-listed site is the perfect site for history nerds and culture vultures.

 The Tower of London has served as a royal palace, a fortress, a prison, a mint, a military storehouse, a treasury, home to the Crown Jewels, an armory, a public records office, a royal observatory, and a royal zoo.